jaehwoo/jaehwoo.github.io/docs/index.md

 # Welcome!

 I'm Jaehyun Woo, a Ph.D student in Seoul National University.
-My research interest is primarily in harmonic analysis and its applications to variety of fields.
-I'm also interested in PDEs arising from physics.
+My research interest is in harmonic analysis and its applications to related fields including number theory and PDEs.